dayton-outar/glif/algos/js/codility/greedy/MAXNONOVERLAPPING.md

 Although the temptation to iterate through every combination exists in this problem, this solution chooses to find the answer by _selecting the best option available at the moment_.
 This is [Greedy Algorithms](./README.md) approach.
 By keeping track of the endpoint of the first segment and every other segment thereafter that does not overlap, this approach does not consider the other possibilities.

 The indices of `A` that was visited in this solution (given the provided use case within the problem definition) were 0, 2 and 3.
 So, out of all the possible sets mentioned in the table above, only the first set was considered.
-See below a chat snippet from ChatGPT on this subject matter. <image src="/.attachments/chatgpt-logo.png" alt="Chat GPT Logo" width="16" height="16" />
+See below a chat snippet from ChatGPT on this subject matter.

 > A greedy algorithm is best to use when solving optimization problems that exhibit the "greedy choice property" and the "optimal substructure property."
 >